rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 4. Enter a nickname for your device and click **Add Device.**

-    The Identity service generates a QR code that you can use to link your MyRackspace account with your device.
+    The Identity service generates a QR code that you can use to pair your MyRackspace account with your device.

 5. To pair your account with your device, use the client application on